Inspector Lestrade

-Lestrade is a determined but conventional Scotland Yard detective who consults Sherlock Holmes on many cases, and is the most prominent police character in the Sherlock Holmes series.
+Lestrade is a determined but conventional Scotland Yard detective who consults Holmes on many cases, and is the most prominent police character in the series.
 Lestrade has been played by many actors in adaptations based on the Sherlock Holmes stories in film, television, and other media.

 Appearances in canon

 Lestrade is also mentioned in the novel The Sign of the Four (1890), though he doesn't appear in it.

 Fictional character biography

 History and personality

 Lestrade mentions his "twenty years' experience" in the police force in A Study in Scarlet.
 In the story, Holmes says Lestrade is "a well-known detective".
 It is observed by Holmes that Lestrade and another detective, Tobias Gregson, have an ongoing rivalry, and he identifies the two as "the pick of a bad lot.
 They are both quick and energetic, but conventional – shockingly so."
 Holmes regularly allows members of the police to take the credit for his deductions, including Lestrade in cases such as those in "The Adventure of the Empty House" and "The Adventure of the Norwood Builder".
 Lestrade is able to write in shorthand.

 Lestrade is initially doubtful about Holmes's methods, and he suggests that Holmes is "too much inclined to be cocksure" in "The Adventure of the Norwood Builder".
 He is "indifferent and contemptuous" of Holmes's exploration in "The Boscombe Valley Mystery".
 Holmes is openly rude about Lestrade at times, such as in "The Boscombe Valley Mystery" when he tells Lestrade "demurely" that he is unskilled at handling facts, and refers to Lestrade as an imbecile.
 In The Sign of the Four, Holmes says that being out of his depth is Lestrade's normal state (along with Inspectors Gregson and Athelney Jones).
 However, Holmes is generally more positive about Lestrade in later stories.
 In "The Adventure of the Cardboard Box", Holmes remarks that Lestrade's tenacity "has brought him to the top at Scotland Yard".
 In The Hound of the Baskervilles, he says that Lestrade is "the best of the professionals" (meaning the professionals employed by Scotland Yard as opposed to himself), and in the same story, Watson observes "from the reverential way in which Lestrade gazed at my companion that he had learned a good deal since the days when they had first worked together."